Are you thinking about your retirement?

 STP is defined as a transfer from one fund to another fund in a systematic manner.
 STP is highly recommended for minimizing market risks just before retirement.

-For example: If your planned retirement is due in 5 years, you shall initiate a STP for your retirement corpus to a debt fund.
-It will transfer a fixed amount from your retirement corpus in high return-high risk equity fund to a lower return-low risk debt fund.
+For example: If your planned retirement is due in 5 years, you shall initiate an STP for your retirement corpus to a debt fund.
+It will transfer a fixed amount from your retirement corpus in a high return-high risk equity fund to a lower return-low risk debt fund.

 The reverse of it is also an effective investment strategy for making an entry into the equities market.

-To maximize returns during this transition, you can invest in a debt fund as a Lumpsum investment and then transfer the same periodically in SIP manner through STP.
+To maximize returns during this transition, you can invest in a debt fund as a Lumpsum investment and then transfer the same period in a SIP manner through STP.

 On average, debt funds offer 7-8% CAGR.
 As the debt fund feeds your equity fund through STP, you can make investments in this debt fund as additional investment simultaneously.

-3. SWP (Systematic Withdrawal Plan) A Solution to Post Retirement Expenses
+3. SWP (Systematic Withdrawal Plan) A Solution for Post-Retirement Expenses

 SIP is very popular in cities and it is used as a general term for referring to mutual fund investments.
-STP, SWP are lesser known than SIP.
-And understanding SWP helps in making a wise investment decision to handle post retirement needs efficiently.
+STP, SWP is lesser known than SIP.
+And understanding SWP helps in making a wise investment decision to handle post-retirement needs efficiently.

 SWP is the reverse of SIP.
 In SIP one makes a regular fixed investment into a fund and in SWP one withdraws a fixed amount regularly from a fund.
 The amount to be withdrawn and the frequency (monthly, quarterly or annual) is determined by the investor.

-Assuming that the corpus has completely been shifted into debt mutual funds, post retirement expenses can be met by withdrawing the money periodically.
-SWP paves way for regular retirement income along with appreciation of balance corpus in the debt fund.
+Assuming that the corpus has completely been shifted into debt mutual funds, post-retirement expenses can be met by withdrawing the money periodically.
+SWP paves way for regular retirement income along with an appreciation of balance corpus in the debt fund.

-In Peers like Senior citizen saving schemes (SCSS) and post office monthly income scheme (POMIS) the monthly income is fully taxable as per the applicable tax slab.
+In Peers like Senior citizen saving schemes (SCSS) and post office monthly income schemes (POMIS), the monthly income is fully taxable as per the applicable tax slab.